pere98diaz/Neural-SDEs-for-Conditional-Time-Series-Generation-and-the-Signature-Wasserstein-1-metric/README.md

 - There is one folder for each of the three models.
 Each one of them contains a Jupyter notebook, where it is shown how to define and train a model.
 There you can also find a pretrained model, which can be loaded in the notebook.
 Finally, the different metrics detailed in the memory are computed in the last part of the same notebook.
 - There is a folder for the data preprocessing, with the original data and the preprocessed data.

+Additionally, the file Documentation.md describes the different functions that are needed, as well as the arguments that they need.